backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;

-## Attack T-Junction sign in the wild
+## Attack T-Junction sign in the real world

 <a name="TjunctionSec"></a>